rlivingsus/misc/AllBooks.md

 - Murakami, Ryu: Popular Hits of the Showa Era
 - Murata, Sayaka: Convenience Store Woman
 - Muratyan, Vahram: Paris versus New York
 - Murphy, Joseph: the Power of your subconcious mind
+- Murray, Andrew Hunter: The Sanctuary
 - Murray, Williamson: Military Innovation in the Interwar Period
 - Musgrave, David: Lambda
 - Murtagh, Niall: The Blue-Eyed Salaryman